Butterfly Sanctuary Tours (Available mid-November thru mid-March)

 El Rosario Monarch Butterfly Sanctuary Tour

-When scientists figured out in the mid-seventies that the butterflies that arrived in Mexico every winter were the same ones that left Canada every fall, funding for butterfly tourism followed soon after.
-Joel’s grandfather was in charge of the ejido at the time, and for better or for worse, he refused tourism development funds, and the money went to the creation of El Rosario Biosphere Reserve instead.
-Unlike the unmarked trail that winds up the mountain on Cerro Pelon, here you’ll find endless souvenir stalls, large tour groups, concrete steps, interpretive signs, and a lot more guides making sure you don’t get too close to the colony.
+Unlike the unmarked trail that winds up the mountain on Cerro Pelon, here you’ll find numerous souvenir stalls, large tour groups, concrete steps, interpretive signs, and a lot more guides making sure you don’t get too close to the colony.
+The hike up is mostly on a paved trail and it takes 30-45 minutes each way, depending on your speed and acclimation.
+A horse will get you there in 20 minutes.
 In recent years, El Rosario has been the most populous of the butterflies’ overwintering sites.
-Seeing millions of butterflies flutter back and forth from an open meadow to their treetop clusters is truly impressive.
-The hike up to the colony is mostly on a paved trail and it takes 30-45 minutes each way, depending on your speed and acclimation.
-For a faster trip, horses are also available.
-El Rosario is an hour and a half drive from our B&B. Tour price of $100 USD each includes transportation, entry fee, bag lunch and an English-speaking guide, as well as a stopover to see the pyramids at San Felipe los Altzati.
+El Rosario is an hour and a half drive from our B&B. Tour price of $100 USD each includes transportation, entry fee, bag lunch and an English-speaking guide.
 Children under 18 are $60 USD each.

 Piedra Herrada Monarch Butterfly Sanctuary Tour

 The trip from our place to Piedra Herrada takes you through the small farming villages of the State of Mexico on a road lined with fields of fruit trees and nopal cactuses.
 Then the road descends into the cosmopolitan colonial gem and weekend resort town, Valle de Bravo, which we visit on the way back.
 The sanctuary is another half hour down the road from here.
 The trail begins with a stone path with a separate trail for horses.
-The hike takes from 45 minutes to an hour each way, and is not so steep until the very end when you approach the colony.
-Often the colony is situated in such a way that you can get closer to the butterfly-laden trees of Piedra Herrada than you can at El Rosario or Sierra Chincua.
+The hike takes from 45 minutes to an hour each way, and is not so steep until the very end when you approach the colony, which is a little remote this season.
 Tour price of $100 USD per person includes transportation (at least 2 hours each way), entry fee, bag lunch, an English-speaking guide, and a stop-over in Valle de Bravo.
 Children under 18 are $60 USD each.

-If you are in Mexico City and really want to see butterflies but don’t have time for an overnight stay, talk to us about arranging a day trip.
+If you are in Mexico City (or Zitácuaro–Morelia is a bit far afield) and really want to see butterflies but don’t have time for an overnight stay, talk to us about arranging a day trip.
 Buses leave the Observatorio terminal (also called Poniente) in Mexico City for Zitácuaro every hour.
 Buy a “directo” ticket with the company called La Linea.
-The ride takes 2 hours.
+The ride takes about 2 hours.

-Cerro Pelon.
-A Cerro Pelon day trip is $75 USD per person.
-Transportation to and from the Zitacuaro bus terminal to Macheros is separate.
+A Cerro Pelón day trip is $75 USD per person.
+Transportation to and from the Zitácuaro bus terminal to Macheros is not included.
 You will need to leave Mexico City super early (6 am) to reach us in time for breakfast and our 10 am tour departure.
 If you don’t linger too long, you will be back in the city in time for dinner.
+Read our Cerro Pelon Day Trip Guide for everything you need to know about making this journey.